TamimEhsan/AlgorithmVisualizer/README.md

 - Convex Hull
 - Binary Search Game

-I have implemented a total of 13 algorithms so far.
+I have implemented a total of `14 algorithms` so far.
 And will try to add more later.

-ALgorithms implemented yet so far are
+## Algorithms implemented

 - DFS
 - BFS
-- Djsktra
+- Dijkstra
 - Recursive Maze Creation
 - Bubble sort
 - Selection sort